Movie Review: James Bond – Quantum of Solace

 The latest James Bond movie opened this weekend in the US, beginning on Friday.
 It is already #1 in Europe, having opened there a week earlier, and a huge hit in the UK, where it opened two weeks ago.
 The first weekend in the UK was a record at a box office take of $25M, larger than the last Harry Potter opening.
-All told, as of last Tuesday worldwide it had done $180M.
+All told, as of last Tuesday, worldwide, it had done $180M.
 The James Bond movies, based on 12 novels and 2 sets of short stories by Ian Flemming, is the most successful movie franchise in history, with revenues of around $12B, adjusted for inflation.
-In the US, it did about $27M the first day, and over $70M for the 3-day weekend, more than any other Bond opening.
+In the US, it did about $27M on the first day and over $70M for the 3-day weekend, more than any other Bond opening.

 Location, location, location

 Of all the Bond films, the crew admitted that they had spent more time on location than ever before.
 Not as much of the movie was shot on the legendary 007 sound stage at Pinewood Studios.
 Rather, most of the film was shot in either Europe or Latin America.